 Background, challenges and context

-Understanding how behavioural issues can affect the overall demand for electricity and the future generation mix is vital for energy planning and the development of robust and appropriate energy policies.
+The complex and resource-intensive nature of energy systems, and their development, makes planning critically important.
+One of the ways in which planning and decision-making can be informed is through the use of energy system models to explore possible future pathways and their associated implications.
+Meanwhile, understanding how behavioural issues can affect the overall demand for electricity and the future generation mix is vital for energy planning and the development of robust and appropriate energy policies.

-The team addressed a knowledge gap on how evolving demand for electricity, including productive uses and demand side policies (such as efficiency improvements and price changes) affects energy system development pathways and their economics.
+The team addressed a knowledge gap on how evolving demand for electricity, including productive uses and demand side policies (such as efficiency improvements and price changes), affects energy system development pathways and their economics.

 Research overview and objectives